grafana/loki/docs/sources/setup/install/helm/deployment-guides/azure.md

     ```bash
     helm install --values values.yaml loki grafana/loki -n loki --create-namespace
     ```
-    **It is important to create a namespace called `loki` as our trust policy is set to allow the IAM role to be used by the `loki` service account in the `loki` namespace.
-This is configurable but make sure to update your service account.**
+    **It is important to create a namespace called `loki` as our federated credentials where generated with the subject value `system:serviceaccount:loki:loki`.
+This translates to the `loki` service account in the `loki` namespace.
+This is configurable but make sure to update the federated credentials file first.**

 1. Verify the deployment: